krsubham48/Babylon/common/README.md

 ## Running

+What we are doing here is that we first convert the given glove embeddings to numpy dump and obtain the word list from it.
+Next we take the text and convert them into the format given in Output below.
 The following are the commands that should be run to get the final data:

 ```bash
 $ python3 glove2npy --file-path=path/to/glove.txt --output-name=path/to/name --num-unk=20